Oxaliplatin

 - Protein binding

-Plasma protein binding of platinum (active metabolite) is irreversible and is greater than 90%, primarily to albumin and gamma-globulins.
-It is also irreversibly binds to erythrocytes.
+In patients, plasma protein binding of platinum is irreversible and is greater than 90%.
+The main binding proteins are albumin and gamma-globulins.4

 - Metabolism